 The other ingredients contained in Zoely are: Lactose monohydrate, microcrystalline cellulose (E460), crospovidone (E1201), talc (E553b), magnesium stearate (E572) and colloidal anhydrous silica

 Start taking Zoely on the first day of your period.
 This means you will be protected from pregnancy right away.
-If you start it later than this, you will need to use an additional barrier method of contraception for the first 7 days.
+If you start it later than this, you will need to be sure you are not already pregnant, and use an additional barrier method of contraception for the first 7 days.
 To switch to Zoely from a different combined contraceptive pill, wait until you reach the end of your current pack and begin taking Zoely the next day.
-You can swap to Zoely at any time if you are using the progesterone only pill but you will need to use additional contraception for the first 7 days to ensure you are protected against pregnancy.
+You can swap to Zoely at any time if you are using the progestogen-only pill but you will need to use additional contraception for the first 7 days to ensure you are protected against pregnancy.